tinymce/tinymce-docs/enterprise/premium-skins-and-icon-packs/index.md

 });
 ```

-Simply use one of the following keywords to get the skins
+Available values for skins:

+- material-classic
 - material-outline
-- material-classic
 - bootstrap
 - borderless
 - small
+- jam

+Available valuse for content_css:

+- material-classic
+- material-outline

-## How to use Icon Packs
+### How to use Icon Packs

-The icon packs use the [icon option]({{site.baseurl}}/configure/editor-appearance/#icons) in the TinyMCE config.
+Cloud customers simply use the [icons option]({{site.baseurl}}/configure/editor-appearance/#icons) with any of the keywords listed below.
+If you using a self hosted version of TinyMCE, see below.

     tinymce.init({
       selector: 'textarea',  // change this value according to your HTML
       icons: 'material'      // Name of icon pack
     });

-Simply use one of the following keywords to get the icons
+Availabe options for icon packs:

 - material
+- small
 - jam

-- small
+### Self hosted usage instructions
+If you are using a self hosted version of TinyMCE you need to log in to your account and download the skins and icons pack from the download page.
+(NEED INFO)

+To use the icons, follow the instructions in the icon option

-## Examples
+### Examples
 Below are some recommended combinations of skins and icons

 * [Bootstrap skin]({{site.baseurl}}/enterprise/premium-skins-and-icon-packs/bootstrap-demo/)